jakubKuznik/Redis-traffic-simulator-and-latency-measurement/README.md

+## Motivation
+redis-benchmark utility does provide the same functionality as programs in this repository.
+But redis-benchmark doesn't behave as typical database traffic!

+Here you can specify how many SETs/GETs (p.s.) and how big string you want to write into the database.
+Also, this repository provides a tool for latency measurement.

+## Functionality
+Everything can be set up using program constants.

+### redis-generate-values
-The `redis-generate-values` will write 650 000 records of 9KB size to the Redis database that is running on the local-host All key values will be written on STDOUT separated by ';' these values are set as constant in redis-generate-values.c.
-The `redis-write-keys` will do about 6000 rewrites in the database in an infinite loop.
-Each database write will set a 9KB long string to existing key. `redis-write-keys` needs an input csv file with Redis keys.
+The `redis-generate-values` will write records of X KB size to the Redis database that is running on the local-host All key values will be written on STDOUT separated by ';'

+### redis-write-keys
+The `redis-write-keys` will do about Y rewrites in the database in an infinite loop.
+Each database write will set a Z KB long string to existing key.

+### redis-latency-measurement
+The `redis-latency-measure/redis-latency` measure latency on GET command.
+And also send W GETS p.s.

 ## Install library.

 `sudo yum install epel-release` \